scottbarnesg/battle_bot/index.md

 Instructions, diagrams, and more coming soon!

 ### 1.2: Software:
-We use the [RadioHead Library](http://www.airspayce.com/mikem/arduino/RadioHead/) to communicate between the "controller" and "reciever" arduinos.
-Our first implementation was actually with these [433 MHz Transmitters](http://randomnerdtutorials.com/rf-433mhz-transmitter-receiver-module-with-arduino/), which are cheap, easy to use, but highly limited (only 10-20 feet) in range.
-If you're using the 2.4 GHz transmitters we had on our final robot, you'll have to replace the receive and transmit parts of the code (we have an in-depth disucssion on communicating with these transmitters in Section 2.0).

-[Download the library](http://www.airspayce.com/mikem/arduino/RadioHead/), unzip it, and add it to your Arduino "libraries" folder.
-Now its ready for use.

 #### Prototype Controller Code
 First, we'll define our pins.
 These correspond to how your motors are wired to your speed controller arduino pins.